IndulaKulawardana/Non-parametric-sign-test/README.md

 #### Sign Test for paired sample (Small in size)

 #### Example 3:
 A golf instructor is interested in determining if her new technique for improving players’ golf scores is effective.
 She randomly selected 10 new students.
 She records their 18-hole scores before learning the technique and then after having taken her class.
+The data are in the Sample_3.csv file.
 The sign test is used to test the golf instructor's claim at 5% significance level.

-Note: The algorithm written for sign test for small sample size is used after taking difference between relevant two columns provided in the Sample_3.csv file.
+Note: The algorithm written for sign test for the paired samples is used after taking difference between relevant two columns provided in the Sample_3.csv file.

 #### Guidelines
 a) Install python 3x and pip